AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

 access-list out_access_in extended permit tcp 192.168.40.0 255.255.255.0 any eq 53
 access-list out_access_in extended permit tcp 192.168.30.0 255.255.255.0 any eq 80
 access-list out_access_in extended permit tcp 192.168.40.0 255.255.255.0 any eq 80
+access-list out_access_in extended permit tcp 192.168.30.0 255.255.255.0 any eq 443
+access-list out_access_in extended permit tcp 192.168.40.0 255.255.255.0 any eq 443
-access-list out_access_in extended permit icmp any host 192.168.5.2 echo access-list out_access_in extended permit udp host 192.168.10.2 host 192.168.3.2 eq 9996 access-list out_access_in extended deny udp any any eq 53 access-list out_access_in extended deny ip any any log access-group out_access_in in interface inside
+access-list out_access_in extended permit icmp any host 192.168.5.2 echo access-list out_access_in extended permit udp host 192.168.10.2 host 192.168.3.2 eq 9996 access-list out_access_in extended permit udp 192.168.0.0 255.255.0.0 any eq ntp access-list out_access_in extended permit icmp any any echo access-list out_access_in extended permit icmp any any access-list out_access_in extended deny udp any any eq 53 access-list out_access_in extended deny ip any any log access-group out_access_in in interface inside